-There will be 2 reading weeks for full-time interns: $24^{th} - 28^{th}$ October, $6^{th} - 10^{th}$ March
+There will be 2 reading weeks for residential interns: $23^{rd} - 27^{th}$ October, $4^{th} - 8^{th}$ March

+MTh Non-Residential

-MTh Part-Time Course Structure (Mode B / Blended PTRE-THES-4P)
+Course Structure

+(Blended Learning

+PTRE-THES-4P)

-MTh Part-time - Mode B / Blended Learning
+MTh Non-Residential -Blended Learning

-The Part-time MTh offers the same modules and the same degree qualification as the Full-time mode.
+The Non-Residential MTh offers the same modules and the same degree qualification as the Residential mode.
 MTh modules are offered in a cyclical pattern.
-Part-time MTh students work independently and collaboratively on module materials through a variety of media.
-Central to the success of the Part-time MTh are the residential weekends during which students gather for contact with staff regarding their modules, spiritual and pastoral formation, worship, and community support.
+Non-Residential MTh students work independently and collaboratively on module materials through a variety of media.
+Central to the success of the Non-Residential MTh are the residential weekends during which students gather for contact with staff regarding their modules, spiritual and pastoral formation, worship, and community support.

-In the Part-time mode of the MTh up to 20% of the individual module mark may be allocated for work assigned beyond the essay (e.g. discussion forums, conference calls, email responses to readings) at the discretion of the lecturer.
+In the Non-Residential mode of the MTh up to 20% of the individual module mark may be allocated for work assigned beyond the essay (e.g. discussion forums, conference calls, email responses to readings) at the discretion of the lecturer.
 See further the statement in the MTh Calendar entry.

-MTh Part-time Weekend Overview
+MTh Non-Residential Weekend Overview

-Students in the Part-time MTh programme are required to attend residential weekends at CITI in Braemor Park.
+Students in the Non-Residential MTh programme are required to attend residential weekends at CITI in Braemor Park.
 These weekends provide teaching input for the core modules that students are working on as well as providing elements of the spirituality and formation for ministry elements of the programme.